JeremyBenson11/SQL-Code-Utilities---Extremely-Handy-SQL-Game-Dev-Utilities/README.md

+All software in the .zip file is written in HTML and JS.
+Simply double-click the HTML files to launch them in the default web browser.

 There are two plagues coming along with game design when working in SQL.
 Unique end tokens and fields that need the same text at every point.
 These work loads actually take up hours of time.
 I got fed up, so I created SQL Field Dump and Tokenizer with a little help of AI.
 Both these utilities work beautifully.

 **SQL Field Dump**<br>